 Following approval of the ESIA, Kosmos and BP announced a final investment decision (FID) for Phase 1 of the GTA project.
-The GTA project will produce gas from a deepwater subsea system and mid-water in Senegal.
+The GTA project will produce gas from a deepwater subsea system and mid-water FPSO to a floating liquefied natural gas (FLNG) facility at a nearshore hub located on the Mauritania and Senegal maritime border.